riot/riot.github.io/api.md

 {% include version_badge.html version=">=4.6.0" %}

-You can use `<slot>` tags to create Higer Order Components.
+You can use `<slot>` tags to create Higher Order Components.
 All the attributes set on the slot tags will be available in their injected html templates.
 Let's imagine for example that you want to have a themable application and you want to use a `<theme-provider>` component for it:

 ```html